anhoodie/testenvion/README.md

 Since 0.2, you have access to a generic API to communicate across exchanges in the same way.
-Note that this functionality is under active development, changes constantly and not every Exchange
+Note that this functionality is under active development, changes constantly and not every Exchange is supported for now.
+For more info, look at ExchangeApi trait doc.

+## Example

+The example below shows you how to